Look: Jerry Rice Hits Charles Barkley Where It Hurts With Instagram Photo

 SI Recommends

-Barkley is used to hearing about the fact that he never won a title, given the fact that he shares a set with Shaquille O'Neal and Kenny Smith.
-But this one has to hurt a little more, given Rice's legendary status.
+Barkley is used to hearing about the fact that he never won a title from on-set colleagues Shaquille O’Neal and Kenny Smith, but this one has to hurt a little more given Rice’s legendary status.

-Regardless, it doesn't look like Barkley is going to tone down his Warriors hate any time soon.
-If Golden State wins its fourth title in eight years, it'll probably get even worse.
+Regardless, it doesn’t look like Barkley is going to tone down his Warriors criticism anytime soon.
+If Golden State wins its fourth title in eight years, it could get even worse.

-The Warriors will take on either the Celtics or the Heat in the NBA Finals starting next week.
+The Warriors will face either the Celtics or the Heat in the NBA Finals, which begin Thursday, June 2.